dkratzert/FinalCif/docs/checkcif.rst

 -------------------------
 Sometimes you have to explain certain alerts from CheckCif.
 For example regarding the experiment resolution.
 This is done via validation response forms.
 FinalCif has a convenient method to do so.
-After an "Online CheckCif" with structure factors you have the option to click on "Edit Response Forms".
+After a "CheckCif Online HTML" with structure factors you have the option to click on "Edit Response Forms".
-There you have the possibility to reply to A, B or C level alerts and save them to the CIF:
+There you have the possibility to reply to A, B or C level alerts and save them to the CIF.
+This works also with multi-CIFs.
+The respective data block name after the alert numbers indicates the respective CIF file.

 .. figure:: pics/finalcif_responses.png